 Monkeypox is a pandemic.
-The market is still pricing this in.
-Consequently, certain stakeholders will gain tremendously in share price over the next several months, as they have in part already.
-Others will effectively, “pump and dump” in the speculative ecstasy of potential pharmaceutical solutions for an emerging pandemic.
+The market may be still pricing this in.
+Consequently, certain stakeholders may gain in share price over the next several months, as they have in part already.
+Others will effectively, “pump and dump” in the speculative mania of potential pharmaceutical solutions for an emerging pandemic.
 As of August 8th, over 31,800 have tested positive (CDC).
 There are few approved vaccines or antivirals for viruses in the Orthopoxvirus genus.
 JYNNEOS, by Bavarian Nordic, a Danish biotechnology company, is one of the FDA-approved vaccines for prophylaxis (prevention) smallpox.
 Because of this, in the last few months, it has seen its share price rise 170% from recent lows.
 Its market cap is at present $3.5 billion.

 As smallpox and monkeypox are closely related, they present similar surface proteins, meaning solutions for treating smallpox often work effectively against monkeypox (and vice versa).